Language-Research-Technology/ro-crate-maps/README.md

 This repository contains:
 - Draft Profiles and Schemas, according to the definitions in [The Notes] which are packaged as RO-Crates, with schema rules included as *Contextual Entities*
 - Code (with unit tests) to demonstrate
-    - Generating Profile or Schema documentation from a ROC-MAPS crate.
+    - Generating Profile or Schema documentation from a ROC-MASP crate.
-    - Validating candidate RO-Crates against a ROC-MAPS crate (initial implementation is as Unit-tests only)
+    - Validating candidate RO-Crates against a ROC-MASP crate (initial implementation is as Unit-tests only)
         - TODO: Command line validator
-    - TODO: Generating Editor (Crate-O) configuration from ROC-MAPS crates we have code but it is out of date
+    - TODO: Generating Editor (Crate-O) configuration from ROC-MASP crates we have code but it is out of date

 ## Help wanted!

 We would love to see alternative implementations of this proof of concept code.
-Particularly other approaches to validation -- can ROC-MASP schemas and classes be transformed into SCHACL?
+Particularly other approaches to validation -- can ROC-MASP schemas and classes be transformed into SHACL?

 ## Architecture of the solution